 Took a Level in Dumbass: Rosie Webster who seemed to shed a dozen IQ points every year.
 As a teen she was a good student but as she got older she turned vapid and shallow eventually ending up a Brainless Beauty who thought Plato was a woman.

 Transgender: Hayley Cropper, in one of the better fictional portrayals.

-The ongoing 2013 storyline for David Platt plays this horrifyingly straight.
+The 2013 storyline for David Platt played this horrifyingly straight.
 Nick slept with David's wife Kylie only for her to discover she was pregnant a short time later.
 The rest of the family outright plotted to keep this a secret from David and never did anything more than give Nick a cross word.
 All this, only for the entire family to ostracise David after they learn he found out about the cheating and was behind the recent hate campaign against Nick.
-Nick's wife Leanne instantly forgives Nick for cheating on her, whilst the entire family treats David as some horrible monster for nearly killing Nick in a traffic accident — conveniently ignoring the fact David was in the van with Nick at the time and it truly was an accident.
+Nick's wife Leanne instantly forgave Nick for cheating on her, whilst the entire family treated David as some horrible monster for nearly killing Nick in a traffic accident — conveniently ignoring the fact David was in the van with Nick at the time and it truly was an accident.

 The Unfair Sex: The unwritten rule of Weatherfield seems to be that if a women has been unfaithful, the men must forgive and forget!
 But if it's the man who's been unfaithful, they must never hear the end of it!

 Wham Episode: Countless examples over the years, usually as the climax of a major story.
 However, the Fiftieth Anniversary tram crash may be the best example.